 Strategic Investments and Acquisitions.
 We have made, and intend to make, strategic investments and acquisitions.
 Our investment and acquisition strategy is focused on strengthening our ecosystem, creating strategic synergies across our businesses, and enhancing our overall value.
-Our strategic investments and acquisitions may adversely affect our future financial results, including our margins and our net income, at least in the short term.
+Our strategic investments and acquisitions may affect our future financial results, including our margins and our net income.
+For example, we expect that our acquisitions of Koala, Lazada and controlling stakes in Cainiao Network, Ele.me and Sun Art continue to have a negative effect on our financial results, at least in the short term.
 In addition, some of our acquisitions and investments may not be successful.
 We have incurred impairment charges in the past and may incur impairment charges in the future.